top of page

 Should I eat protein at every meal?

 Yes.
-Aim for 25 - 35g per meal to support muscle maintenance and metabolism.
+Aim for 25 - 35g per meal to support muscle maintenance and metabolism throughout the day.
+Protein distribution matters as much as total daily intake.

 About the Author